A Spray Theory for the Geometric Method in Hydrodynamics

 We will study infinite dimensional manifolds modelled on locally convex spaces.
 As is well-known, beyond Banach spaces a lot of pathologies occur: ordinary differential equations may not have solutions or the solutions may not be unique, there is no genuine inverse function theorem, there is no natural topology for the dual space and none of the candidates is metrizable.
 All these problems oblige us to handle carefully the geometric objects related to an infinite dimensional Fr\'{e}chet manifold.
 There was a common belief between mathematicians that for infinite dimensional calculus each serious application needs its own foundation until 1982 when A. Fr\"olicher and A. Kriegl presented independently the solution to the question regarding the right differential calculus in infinite dimension: \textit{the convenient calculus}.
 P. Michor and A. Kriegl laid afterwards the foundations of the infinite dimensional differential geometry and brought everything together in their seminal book \cite{Michor}.

 Twenty years before, in his influential article \cite{Arn1966}, V. Arnold had the idea to analyze the motion of hydrodynamical systems using geodesic flows.
 Actually he showed that the Euler equations of hydrodynamics can be recast as geodesic equations of a right-invariant Riemannian metric on the group of volume-preserving diffeomorphisms.
+Nowadays, similar methods are used in shape analysis \cite{Younes}.
 This approach became the so called \textit{geometric method in hydrodynamics} (see \cite{Escher-Kolev} for more details) and involves the use of geometric arguments to study issues like well-posedness or stability.

-For example, the Camassa-Holm equation:
+For example, the Camassa-Holm equation

 describes the geodesic flow on the group $ \DiffS$ of orientation-preserving diffeomorphisms of the circle.
-The right-invariant metric considered is obtained by right-translations from the inner product:
+The right-invariant metric considered is obtained by right-translations from the inner product